devendra2595/Marketing-Retail-Analytics_Capstone_Project/README.md

 # Flow of capstone project:
 - 1) Performed Data Cleaning and EDA in python
 - 2) Exported the cleaned data into 2 .csv files
-     - i)  file1 - Used complete cleaned data for further visualization and dashboard in Tableau.
+     - file1 - Used complete cleaned data for further visualization and dashboard in Tableau.
-     - ii) file2 - Transformed data to perform Self Join in Tableau for Market Basket Analysis in Tableau.
+     - file2 - Transformed data to perform Self Join in Tableau for Market Basket Analysis in Tableau.
 - 3) Performed in-depth EDA and extracted insights and present it in form of dashboard.
 - 4) Performed Market Basket Analysis and made dashboard to present the important insights.
 - 5) Given Recommendations based on the obtained insights.